KodrAus/rust-ioc/README.md

 ## Performance

 Everything is static dispatch so optimisations abound.
-Injecting `O<T>` is a _zero-cost abstraction_.
+Injecting `Owned<T>` is a _zero-cost abstraction_.
 For borrowed or scoped dependencies, the cost is in hashing and ref counting.
+There are 2 heap allocations per shared dependency; the dependency itself and a boxed closure that runs on drop.

 I forget this every time so am listing the steps I'm using for benchmarking: